2024 Winner

 Fernando Trujillo

-For his visionary conservation work on behalf of river dolphins and aquatic ecosystems, building powerful coalitions with indigenous communities and organizations to protect the Amazon and other global waterways.
+For his visionary conservation work on behalf of river dolphins and aquatic ecosystems, building powerful coalitions with indigenous communities and others to protect the Amazon and other global waterways.

 Profile